 Co-working is a relatively new idea, but one that is catching on quickly around the world.
-It looks to solve a problem that freelancers and the self-employed have had for ages: finding a place to work with a quality Internet connection, that isn’t your hotel room or home.
+It looks to solve a problem that freelancers and the self-employed have had for ages: finding a place to work with a quality internet connection that isn’t your hotel room or home.

 Before we get into the list, we have a couple of techy things to address:

-The original co-working space in Chiang Mai, Punspace Nimman has led the way for all of the others after its launch in March 2013.
+The original co-working space in Chiang Mai, Punspace Nimman has led the way for all of the others after its launch in 2013.

 This compact spot with a shared grassy courtyard is quiet outside, and focused inside.
 More than any other co-working spot in Chiang Mai, there seem to be a lot of regulars here.
 Not quiet, but not loud, it can get a little lively with a meeting or brainstorm taking place at the back of the space.

-Speaking of space, if you like your personal space, Punspace Nimman might not be your style.
-It almost feels like you’re sharing with four people what you would have to yourself at the Tha Pae location (below).
-Not so good if you like to sprawl out, and to me it actually felt cramped and stuffy.
+Speaking of space, if you like a bit of room to yourself, Punspace Nimman might not be your style.
+It almost feels like you’re sharing with four people what you’d get for yourself at the Tha Pae location (below).
+It’s not so good if you like to sprawl out, and to me it actually felt cramped and stuffy.
 I don’t want to feel like I’m scrunched up.